| Type: | Package |

 library(factorH) data(mimicry, package = "factorH") str(mimicry)

 Predictors should be factors.
-If not, functions will coerce them.
+If they are not, the functions will coerce them to factors internally.

 What is allowed?